Najmeh-sam/Hierarchical-text-classification-using-hiclass/README.md

-# HiClass Project – WoAG Implementation
+# HiClass Project

-This repository contains the implementation of the **WoAG (Whole Australian Government Coder)** project using **HiClass** — a hierarchical classification framework.
+This repository contains the implementation of the **Hierarchical Text Classification** project using **HiClass** — a hierarchical classification framework.
 It integrates **three base classifiers**:
 - **SGD (Stochastic Gradient Descent)**
 - **RG (Random Forest)**